 Activin receptor, Heterotaxy, Inversus viscerum, Isomerism, Laterality, Nodal

 Digital Object Identifier (DOI)

 Oh, S. Paul and Li, En, "Gene-dosage-sensitive genetic interactions between inversus viscerum (iv), nodal, and activin type IIB receptor (ActRIIB) genes in asymmetrical patterning of the visceral organs along the left-right axis" (2002).
-Neurobiology.
+Translational Neuroscience.
 712.